Agrani Bank: History

 Agrani Bank Limited was established on 26 March 1972 by combining two abandoned Pakistani banks, Commerce Bank and Habib Bank.
 The bank is fully owned by the Government of Bangladesh.
 M. Fazlur Rahman was the first managing director of the bank.
 Agrani Bank is governed by a board of directors consisting of 12 members headed by a chairman.

-In 1995, Agrani Bank installed the first Automated teller machine in Bangladesh at the Jatiya Press Club.
+In 1995, Agrani Bank installed the first automated teller machine in Bangladesh at the Jatiya Press Club.

 In 2006, Purbo Banglar Communist Party, demanded toll from six branches of Agrani Bank.
-In 2007, Agrani Bank, led by chairperson Siddiqur Rahman Choudhury, along with two other state owned banks, Sonali Bank Limited and Janata Bank Limited, were made into public limited companies.
+In 2007, Agrani Bank, led by chairperson Siddiqur Rahman Choudhury, along with two other state-owned banks, Sonali Bank Limited and Janata Bank Limited, were made into public limited companies.

 As of 2009, the bank has 11 Circle offices, 34 Divisions in head office, 62 zonal offices and 941 branches including 27 corporate and 40 AD (authorized dealer) branches.
 Agrani Bank also has remittance houses in Singapore, Malaysia and Canada.
-It has been corporatized on 15 November 2007 and emerged as Agrani Bank Limited (ABL) taking over assets, liability and goodwill of Agrani Bank.
+It was corporatized on 15 November 2007 and emerged as Agrani Bank Limited (ABL) taking over the assets, liability and goodwill of Agrani Bank.
 The authorized capital of the bank was Tk 8 billion.
 It is also the owner of the Agrani Bank Ltd football club and Agrani Bank Cricket Club.

 Khandaker Bazlul Haque, president of Dhaka University Teachers' Association, was appointed chairman of Agrani Bank in September 2009.
-Syed Abdul Hamid was appointed managing director of Agrani Bank in July 2010.
+Syed Abdul Hamid was appointed managing director of the bank in July 2010.

-An audit in 2013 by Office of Comptroller and Auditor General found that Agrani Bank had 28.85 billion taka in loses due to improper lending.
+An audit in 2013 by Office of Comptroller and Auditor General found that Agrani Bank had 28.85 billion taka in losses due to improper lending.

-In November 2014, Zaid Bakht, research director of Bangladesh Institute of Development Studies, was appointed chairman of Agrani Bank.
+In November 2014, Zaid Bakht, research director of Bangladesh Institute of Development Studies, was appointed chairman.

 In 2015, Agrani Bank re-appointed Syed Abdul Hamid managing director; a post he held since 2014.
 Agrani Bank branch in Jessore District was robbed of 2.1 million armed robbers.

 In June 2016, Syed Abdul Hamid, the managing director of Agrani Bank was removed by Bangladesh Bank for providing 7.92 billion taka worth of loans against rules.
 Deputy Managing Director Mizanur Rahman Khan was arrested by Anti Corruption Commission of Bangladesh.
 Khan was arrested hours after the Ministry of Finance appointed him acting managing director of the bank along with two other officials.